 Forcepoint Email Security supports the use of third-party software for message encryption.
-Enable this encryption method by selecting the Third-party application option in the Encryption method drop-down list (Settings > Inbound/Outbound > Encryption).
+Enable this encryption method by selecting the option Third-party application in the pull-down menu Encryption method (Settings > Inbound/Outbound > Encryption).

 The third-party application must support the use of x-headers for communication with the Email Security module.